ParadoxBrother/ParadoxBrother.github.io/README.md

 Kashan Saeed's Portfolio Website

 Releasing:
- - Monday, July 21
+ - Tuesday, July 23, 2024
- - 7:00am
+ - 7:00pm

+The closest thing currently to my portfolio is my [LinkedIn](https://www.linkedin.com/in/kashan-saeed/)

-While you wait you can checkout my [GitHub](https://github.com/kashan-saeed)
+You can also checkout my [GitHub](https://github.com/kashan-saeed)